Battle of Darzab (2018): Aftermath

-Following their surrender, the ISIL-KP fighters were transported with helicopters to Jowzjan Province's center Sheberghan.
+Following their surrender, the IS-KP fighters were transported with helicopters to Jowzjan Province's center Sheberghan.
 At Sheberghan, the Islamic State militants were treated more like guests than prisoners.
 This caused great resentment among civilians and soldiers alike, as the militants continued to call their guards, officials and journalists "infidels", and openly "boasted of engaging in acts of extreme barbarism [...], such as beheadings and the use of child soldiers", in interviews with the press.
 Mufti Nemat said that he considered to join pro-government forces with his followers; he had already fought for the government once in the past.
 Locals of Darzab, however, petitioned Jowzjan's governor to punish the militants for the war crimes they had committed.
-Several women accused Nemat and his troops of having raped them, while other locals told that the Islamic State fighters had executed over one hundred civilians, including children, and had practised slavery in Darzab.
+Several women accused Nemat and his troops of having raped them, while other locals said that the Islamic State fighters had executed over 100 civilians, including children, and had practised slavery in Darzab.
 The government was consequently widely criticised for "its unexplained action of providing asylum and protection to IS-K militants", prompting officials to declare that the Islamic State fighters would be brought to justice.

-The controversial surrender proved to be a "propaganda bonanza" for the Taliban, who contrasted the government's lenient treatment of the ISIL-KP fighters with their own behavior.
-Taliban spokesman Zabiullah Mujahid declared that the ISIL-KP fighters who had been captured by the Taliban would be tried in military courts.
+The controversial surrender proved to be a "propaganda bonanza" for the Taliban, who contrasted the government's lenient treatment of the IS-KP fighters with their own behavior.
+Taliban spokesman Zabiullah Mujahid declared that the IS-KP fighters who had been captured by the Taliban would be tried in military courts.
 The Taliban subsequently released a video showing over a dozen foreign Islamic State fighters who had been captured by them; this video circulated widely on Afghan media, pro-Taliban, and pro-al-Qaeda channels.

-Despite claims by both government representatives and Taliban that this campaign had fully defeated the Islamic State in northern Afghanistan, ISIL-KP still held a few districts of Jowzjan, Sar-e Pol and Faryab.
+Despite claims by both government representatives and Taliban that this campaign had fully defeated the Islamic State in northern Afghanistan, IS-KP still held a few districts of Jowzjan, Sar-e Pol and Faryab.

 US claims

-The United States Department of Defense, in its 2018 quarterly report on Afghanistan, claimed the Taliban's victory over ISIL-KP in Jowzjan as its own.
-Early on, the US and Afghan government tried to label the surrender of ISIL-KP fighters to Afghan military as a "successful operation" conducted by the Afghan military.
-Although, ISIL-KP surrendered as a result of defeat at the hands of the Taliban.
+The United States Department of Defense, in its 2018 quarterly report on Afghanistan, claimed the Taliban's victory over IS-KP in Jowzjan as its own.
+Early on, the US and Afghan government tried to label the surrender of IS-KP fighters to Afghan military as a "successful operation" conducted by the Afghan military.
+Although, IS-KP surrendered as a result of defeat at the hands of the Taliban.

 FDD's Long War Journal claims that these attempts by the US military highlight just how desperate the US military was to report success in Afghanistan, and how infrequent those successes were in reality.

 Fall of Chinese Camp

 Chinese Camp was an Afghan National Army base which fell to Taliban control around the time when the Ghazni offensive was going on.
 Afghan army soldiers, who were deployed at Chinese Camp, heavily criticised the army and the government for abandoning them.
-They claimed that the Afghan military prioritised ferrying ISIL-KP prisoners in helicopters over using those helicopters to re-supply the camp.
-The soldiers asked whether those ISIL-KP militants were prisoners or honoured guests of the government.
+They claimed that the Afghan military prioritised ferrying IS-KP prisoners in helicopters over using those helicopters to re-supply the camp.
+The soldiers asked whether those IS-KP militants were prisoners or honoured guests of the government.